 - DO NOT use the lift system as a wheel dolly or for any other purpose than raising vehicles by the wheels (except when using manufacturer supplied special-purpose adapters for their intended application). - ✤ Always keep the covers closed on the lift units. - Care must be taken as burns can occur from touching hot parts. - Do not operate equipment with a damaged cord or if the equipment has been dropped or damaged - until it has been examined by a qualified serviceman. - If an extension cord is necessary, a cord with a current rating equal to or more than that of the equipment should be used.
 Cords rated for less current than the equipment may overheat.
-Care should be taken to arrange the cord so that it will not be tripped over or pulled. - ✤ Adequate ventilation should be provided in the work area. - Keep hair, loose clothing, fingers, and all parts of body away from moving parts. - Use only as described in this manual.
-Use only manufacturer's recommended attachments. - ALWAYS WEAR SAFETY GLASSES.
-Everyday eyeglasses only have impact resistant lenses, they are NOT safety glasses.
+Care should be taken to arrange the cord so that it will not be tripped over or pulled. - ✤ Adequate ventilation should be provided in the work area. - Keep hair, loose clothing, fingers, and all parts of body away from moving parts. - ◆ Use only as described in this manual.
+Use only manufacturer's recommended attachments. - ✤ ALWAYS WEAR SAFETY GLASSES.
+Everyday eyeglasses only have impact resistant lenses, they are NOT safety glasses. - To reduce the risk of electric shock or fire, never overload receptacles.
+Refer to markings for the maximum load on receptacles.